electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-4. Copy your factory test firmware's build tagged as “MyTestsRC1” to the “MyPreDUTDG” Device Group.
-“MyTestsRC1” contains the test code for devices tested during the factory process.
+4. Copy your DUT firmware's build tagged as “MyTestsRC1” to the “MyPreDUTDG” Device Group.
+“MyTestsRC1” contains the test-and-bless code for devices under test during the factory process.
 Build attributes are not copied.

 ```
 > impt build copy --build MyTestsRC1 --dg MyPreDUTDG